Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-05.md

 ```

 Get the difference between the dates and divide by one day or 86400 seconds then divide by milliseconds.

+Using this method you'll have the number of days difference.
+With this you can ask questions like:

+- Are days difference greater than 365?
+- Are days difference greater than 30?
+- Are days difference greater than 7?

 ## After class